sceprum/code2name/README.md

 source code as input so some kind of preprocessing is required to prepare data for the training.
 Basically, we have the following options:
 - manually parse files with source code
-- use some tool that are designed to parse a source code and use it to extract methods and their names
+- find some tool that are designed to parse a source code and use it to extract methods and their names
 - use some another tool to unparse existing AST and reproduce the source code of the method

 To train a model we need to find a declaration of a method and define the limits of it's body.